nasa/HyperCP/README.md

 **(Abe et al. 2006, Chandola et al. 2009)**
 **(API Reference: https://docs.scipy.org/doc/numpy/reference/generated/numpy.convolve.html)**

+Time-series plots of Es, Li, and Lt showing the results of the anomaly detection are saved to ./Plots/L3_Anoms.
+Data flagged for removal given the parameterizations chosen in the Configuration window are shown for the filter first pass (red box) and second pass (blue star).
+Review of these plots and adjustment of the parameters allow the user to optimize the low-pass filter for a given instrument and collection environment.

 #### Level 3

 Process data from L2 to L3.
 Interpolates radiometric data to common timestamps and wavebands, optionally generates spectral